opendataphilippines/philippines-maps/README.md

 # OpenDataPH Maps

+Here's our attempt to open source (possibly) all maps of the Philippines to SVG format.
+This should be helpful when creating an application that use maps and can be manipulated to your needs.

 ## Contribute

 For now, you can message us through our Facebook page, https://www.facebook.com/opendataphilippines We might create a Community/Group there if we get more traction.
 Thank you!